cdbuzzell/PlantTechnologists/README.md

 # Plant Technologists
-Resources for training, additional information, and roadmap conversations
+The day's agenda and resources for training, announcements, and roadmap conversations.

 ## Agenda
 ![Agenda](Images/Agenda.png)